bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coulomb.md

 * Coulomb wanted the state and the individual to play equal roles.
 * In 1779 Coulomb was sent to Rochefort to collaborate with the Marquis de Montalembert in constructing a fort made entirely from wood near Ile d'Aix.
 * During his time at Rochefort, Coulomb carried on his research into mechanics, in particular using the shipyards in Rochefort as laboratories for his experiments.
-* His studies into friction in Rochefort led to Coulomb's major work on friction Théorie des machines simples Ⓣ(Theory of simple machines) which won him the Grand Prix from the Académie des Sciences in 1781.
+* His studies into friction in Rochefort led to Coulomb's major work on friction "Théorie des machines simples" Ⓣ(Theory of simple machines) which won him the Grand Prix from the Académie des Sciences in 1781.
-* In fact this 1781 memoir changed Coulomb's life.
+* This 1781 memoir changed Coulomb's life.
 * The importance of Coulomb's law for the development of electromagnetism is examined and discussed.
 * These papers on electricity and magnetism, although the most important of Coulomb's work over this period, were only a small part of the work he undertook.
 * Coulomb worked closely with Bossut, Borda, de Prony, and Laplace over this period.